sjeung/bids-specification/src/modality-specific-files/motion.md

 ## Reference frame description (`*_channels.json`)

-It is RECOMMENDED that the `*_channels.json` file contains additional metadata about channel which cannot be found in the `*_channels.tsv` or `*_motion.json` file.
+A reference frame defines the space in relation to which the motion data is to be interpreted.
+There is a lack of consensus in how a reference system for motion capture is to be described and communicated.
+Reflecting this, the current version of the specification does NOT cover how a reference frame can be shared.
+It is however an aspect that is crucial for interpreting motion data.
+In the subset of cases where the information about the reference frame is available and easily describable, a solution that is compatible with the current version of BIDS is proposed below.

-One RECOMMENDED use case is the information about the reference frame the data is to be interpreted in.
+The `*_channels.json` file MAY contain additional metadata about channels which cannot be found in the `*_channels.tsv` or `*_motion.json` files.
+This file can contain the information about the reference frame the data is to be interpreted in.
 The definition SHOULD be stored in a field called `reference_frame`, the defined level CAN be matched to a value in the `reference_frame` colunm in the `*_channels.tsv` file.
 The use of a meanigful combination of `RotationRule`, `RotationOrder` and `SpatialAxis` for this definition is RECOMMENDED.
 If non of these principals apply for the motion data, it is RECOMMENDED to use a free form field `CoordinateSystemDescription` for the definition.